 Where is Bare Island?

-Note: There are no cafes near the dive site.
-So ensure to take lunch with you before going to Bare Island.
+Important to note: There are no cafes in the vicinity of the dive site.
+It’s recommended to bring your lunch with you before heading to Bare Island.

-Bare Island can be reached easily from Circular Quay bus stop.
+Bare Island is conveniently accessible from the Circular Quay bus stop.

-- The bus to La Perouse (bus numbers 392, 394 and 399) is the one that goes to the Anzac Pde Terminus.
+- For those heading to La Perouse (bus numbers 392, 394, and 399), the Anzac Pde Terminus is the relevant stop.

 Dive Site at Bare Island